salesforce/storm-dynamic-spout/README.md

 The purpose of this project is to provide a [Kafka (0.10.0.x)](https://kafka.apache.org/) based spout for [Apache Storm (1.0.x)](https://storm.apache.org/) that provides the ability to dynamically "*sideline*" or skip specific messages to be replayed at a later time based on a set of filter criteria.

-Under normal circumstances this Spout works much like your typical [Kafka Spout](https://github.com/nathanmarz/storm-contrib/tree/master/storm-kafka) and aims to be a drop in replacement for it.
+Under normal circumstances this spout works much like your typical [Kafka-Spout](https://github.com/nathanmarz/storm-contrib/tree/master/storm-kafka) and aims to be a drop in replacement for it.
 This implementation differs in that it exposes trigger and filter semantics when you build your topology which allow for specific messages to be skipped, and then replayed at a later point in time.
+And it does this without requiring you to re-deploy your topology!

 ### Example use cases
 Wow!
 That sounds interesting...but when would I need this?